JasonLocklin/Dissertation/VWM/Methods.md

 until they were satisfied they had accurately indicated the colour.
-Note that in the single square condition, there were no non-target squares, and there would only be one outline, so the task was essentially to remember the colour of a single stimuli without any need to remember locations.
+Note that in the single square condition, there were no non-target squares, and there would only be one outline, so the task was essentially to remember the colour of a single stimulus without any need to remember locations.
 In the two and three square conditions, only one of the two or three probes was highlighted, and the participant would be required to recall the